konum/wrex/README.md

 - QueryDSL for writing queries in the DAO layer
 - Liquibase for database changes.
 - Use of Maven SQL plugin for cleaning and loading the local database.
+- Junit with inmemory H2 database ready to run.
 - Integration Junits to the local database.
 - Password encryption
 - Async mail sending